The Shopkeeper Project

 Firstly, the investigation of a collaboration between contemporary dance and comedy.

-Secondly the desire to create a piece touching on mental health issues - specifically depression.
+Secondly the desire to create work touching on mental health issues and depression, to raise awareness and reduce the stigma around the topic - specifically in men.

 The creative questions will explore how the two media, can complement each other; how spoken words and movements can be combined to create a unique language to raise the issue, engage with the audience and open a dialogue on a topic that needs to be openly discussed.